jmwohl/Openframe-JSClientDocs/source/index.md

 Results are always returned ordered by accuracy score.

 # Address formats
+Geocodio allows you to geocode addresses, cities or zip codes.
+A street addresses needs to have either a zip or a city/state combination included.
+If a city is provided without a state, Geocodio will automatically guess and add the state based on what it most likely might be.

-Addresses that are used with the Geocoding API need to be predictably formatted.
-In addition, you must provide either a zip code or a city/state combination.
-You can also just provide a zip code or city if you want to geocode a general area instead of a specific address.
+Addresses that are used with the Geocoding API need to be predictably formatted, here are some examples of valid addresses:

-## Examples of valid address formats:
 * 42370 Bob Hope Dr, Rancho Mirage CA
 * 42370 Bob Hope Drive, Rancho Mirage CA
 * 42370 Bob Hope Dr, Rancho Mirage, CA
 * 42370 Bob Hope Dr, Rancho Mirage CA
 * 42370 Bob Hope Dr, 92270
 * Rancho Mirage, CA
+* Rancho Mirage
 * 92270

 # Errors
 > Here is an example of a 422 Unprocessable Entity response: